-Are you are a homeowner looking to save money on a DIY plastering project, or an experienced tradesperson looking to extend your skills?
+Are you are a homeowner looking to save money on a DIY plastering project, or an experienced tradesman looking to extend your skills?

 This five-week introduction is ideal for those who do not have the time or money to work towards a qualification but wish to learn the key principles of plastering without the burden of exams.

-You will be taught by a plastering specialist who will provide in-time demonstrations and specialist tips on how to get started.
+You will be taught by plastering specialists who will provide in-time demonstrations and specialist tips on how to get started.

 All adults are welcome, aged 19+.

 There are no formal entry requirements for this experience - you just need a keen interest in home DIY and saving money!